 Refrigerate for at least 2 hours to infuse the flavors and firm up the dressing.

-Use as a salad dressing or a dip for veggies, tofu bites or nuggets, chick'n or chickpea nuggets or whatever floats your boat!
+Use as a salad dressing or a dip for veggies, tofu nuggets, chick'n or chickpea nuggets or whatever floats your boat!

 It also makes a great addition to a wrap or bowl!